SpecDD

 Can SpecDD work with my language or framework?

 Yes.
-SpecDD is designed to adapt to any language, platform, framework, project structure, or programming style as long as the code is organized in files.
+SpecDD is designed to adapt to any language, platform, framework, project structure, or programming style as long as the project work is organized in files.

 Why not just use tests?

 Tests describe expected behavior.
-Specs also describe ownership, architecture, constraints, dependencies, non-goals, and implementation tasks.
+Specs also describe ownership, architecture, constraints, dependencies, non-goals, and local work tasks.

 Why not use one big specification?